News from OPAL schools across the North East, events and resources

 Get in touch

-Have you spotted play in the news?
-Are you running a play in schools event or have a useful resource to share?
-Contact us so we can add it to this page.
+Have you spotted play in the news across the North East?
+Do you have a playful school event or resource to share?
+If so we would love to hear from you.